chooper/charleshooper.net/source/_posts/2013-07-18-how-i-hacked-my-high-school.markdown

 apparently had enough money to build several computer labs in each school, network them all together as a single autonomous network, and provide reasonably fast Internet access.
-This was somewhere between the years 1998 and the year 2000, the exact year I can't quite remember.
+This was somewhere between the year 1999 and the year 2000, the exact year I can't quite remember.

 Another interesting thing to note about my high school was that it carried with it an 80-hour community service requirement for graduation.